codio-gcse-2014/teacher-python-3/.guides/sections.md

 my_list[beg:end]
 ```

-Since Python lists start from zero, we can have get all items but the first like so:
+Since Python lists start from zero, we can get all items but the first like so:

 ```python
 my_list[1:]